umputun/tg-spam/README.md

 - Only the first message from a given user is checked for spam.
 If `--paranoid` mode is enabled, openai will not be used at all.
 - OpenAI check is the last in the chain of checks.
 If any of the previous checks marked the message as spam, the bot will not call OpenAI.
 - By default, OpenAI integration is disabled.

+**Emoji Count**

+If the number of emojis in the message is greater than `--max-emoji=, [$MAX_EMOJI]` (default is 2), the message is marked as spam.
+Setting the max emoji count to -1 will effectively disable this check.
+Note: setting it to 0 will mark all the messages with any emoji as spam.

+**Minimum message length**

+This is not a separate check, but rather a parameter to control the minimum message length.
+If the message length is less than `--min-msg-len=, [$MIN_MSG_LEN]` (default is 50), the message won't be checked for spam.
+Setting the min message length to 0 will effectively disable this check.
+This check is needed to avoid false positives on short messages.

 ### Admin chat/group